Diabetes is not a life sentence.

 Now let’s look at another scenario.

 A diabetic person follows a healthy diet that removes the primary cause of the disease.
-He focuses on healing his liver as this is the organ that stores and manufactures glucose depending upon the body’s need.
+He focuses on healing his liver as this is the organ that stores and manufactures glucose depending upon the body’s needs.
 And within just a few months, [this period will vary from person to person], he finds that his blood sugars are under control without any medication and he no longer has a disease called Diabetes!